vinodkumarhs1962/skinspire_V2/Project_docs/Front end Design and Development/Front end Approach and Design.md

-Based on the documents you've provided, I'll summarize the SkinSpire Hospital Management System project status and provide recommendations for the frontend development approach.
+Based on the documents you've provided, I'll summarize the Skinspire Hospital Management System project status and provide recommendations for the frontend development approach.

 ## 1. Project Status Summary

-The SkinSpire Hospital Management System is a comprehensive healthcare management platform being developed with Python/Flask for backend and HTML/JavaScript/Tailwind CSS for frontend.
+The Skinspire Hospital Management System is a comprehensive healthcare management platform being developed with Python/Flask for backend and HTML/JavaScript/Tailwind CSS for frontend.
 Here's the current status:

 ### Backend Development
 - Core architecture is established with a three-tier system (Development, QA, and Production)